On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Related Works

 Although hierarchy provides a clear separation of declarative and procedural behaviors, it also assumes that these behaviors do not overlap in other ways, i.e., a sub-part of a process can only be declarative or procedural, but not a mix of both.
 An alternative is to allow (partial) intertwining of procedural and declarative process models by applying both on the same process execution (semi-)concurrently.
 This approach is taken in~\cite{DBLP:journals/bise/SmedtWVP16}, where declarative constraints are applied on Petri net transitions, such that the firing of any transition is interpreted as an occurrence of the corresponding activity within the context of all constraints.
 Discovery of such an intertwined HBPR is tackled in \cite{DBLP:journals/dss/SmedtWV15}, while conformance checking is targeted in~\cite{DSCM21}.
 We consider these works to be the closest to our conceptualization of the process frame, however, they place strong emphasis on single business processes in isolation.

 There are also some similarities to the discovery of \emph{local processes}~\cite{DBLP:journals/jides/TaxSHA16}, where the goal is to discover common (and possibly concurrent) sub-behaviors within a single process.
 Conceptually, this could be reformulated such that the sub-behaviors to be discovered are instead interpreted as parallel processes for which the process identifier is missing.
-Nonetheless,~\cite{DBLP:journals/jides/TaxSHA16} is not developed with our setting in mind and, as shown in~\cite{DBLP:journals/topnoc/BruningsFD22}, typically produces very small models (often containing only 2--3 activities).
+Nonetheless,~\cite{DBLP:journals/jides/TaxSHA16} is not developed with our setting in mind, does not consider declarative behaviors, and, as shown in~\cite{DBLP:journals/topnoc/BruningsFD22}, typically produces very small models, often containing only 2--3 activities, with little to no behavioral overlaps.

 In relation to local processes, we highlight region-based discovery techniques, which use region theory to discover characteristic regions that match the behavior observed in the log.
 These regions, formulated as Petri nets, represent partial views of the behavior captured in the log and are integrated into a complete process model~\cite{carmona2012projection,sole2011region}.
 While our approach shares certain conceptual similarities with region-based discovery, it relies on \declare discovery and hybrid semantics, offering the flexibility to represent any relation between (or within) processes declaratively, especially when such relations are difficult to encode in Petri nets.
 There are also conceptual parallels with multi-agent systems (MAS), where larger systems are modeled through decentralized decision units, referred to as agents.
 Although MAS primarily focuses on the behavioral rules of agents rather than on business processes per se, there is some research exploring the integration of MAS with process discovery techniques, e.g., the work in~\cite{DBLP:conf/edoc/BemthuisKMBIM19}.